Patti Poppe

 Patricia Kessler Poppe (born 1969) is an American businesswoman and business executive.
 Poppe is the first female executive to serve as the CEO of one Fortune 500 and become CEO of another.
 She was president and CEO of CMS Energy from July 2016 to December 2020.
 In November 2020, it was announced that she would be leaving CMS Energy and joining PG&E as CEO starting January 4, 2021.

 Early life and education

-Born in 1969, Patricia "Patti" Kessler Poppe spent her childhood in Jackson, Michigan.
-Her mother, Mary Ann Kessler, was a school principal and teacher.
-While her father, William Kessler, was a nuclear engineer for Consumers Energy.
+Born in 1969, Poppe spent her childhood in Jackson, Michigan.
+Her mother, Mary Ann Kessler, was a school principal and teacher, while her father, William Kessler, was a nuclear engineer for Consumers Energy.
 Poppe graduated from Napoleon High School in Jackson County.
 She has bachelor's and master's degrees in industrial engineering from Purdue University, in 1989 and 1991, and a master's degree in management from Stanford University's Graduate School of Business in 2005.